 Situated on Maclehose Trail Section 7, Needle Hill offers hikers a few options to reach its summit.
 The hill also forms part of the popular hiking route from Tai Mo Shan and Grassy Hill.

 But perhaps the most popular trail to Needle Hill is the one from Shing Mun Reservoir.
 The steep ascent is the shortest trail up to the summit.
-And although many chose to descend back to Shing Mun Reservoir, I recommend continuing the hike to Shatin.
+Although many chose to descend back to Shing Mun Reservoir, I recommend continuing the hike to Shatin.

 The Needle Hill Hike from Shing Mun Reservoir to Shatin is slightly longer than returning to Shing Mun Reservoir.
 But the descent on this route offers gorgeous views of Shatin, Ma On Shan, and the range of hills in Lion Rock Country Park and Ma On Shan Country Park.